 - Academic eligibility for a co-op work term is based on the term that occurs two terms prior to any work term.

 - Students may only defer one work term regardless of the reason(s) (e.g. failed or missed work term).

 - Students who do not successfully complete their deferred work term will be removed from the co-op stream.

 - Since only one work term may be failed/deferred regardless of the reason(s), should a subsequent work term be missed/failed/unsecured (not successfully completed for any reason) the student will be immediately removed from the co-op stream.

 - Students who are discontinued are not eligible for co-op work terms.

-- To be eligible for the co-op work term, the student must have a minimum of 2.5 SWA (65% session weighted average); successfully completed the Co-op and Career Preparation course as well the Sanitation and Safety course, and have a maximum of two failed or dropped courses during the term that occurs two terms prior to the work term.
+- To be eligible for the co-op work term, the student must have a minimum 65% session weighted average, have successfully completed the Co-op and Career Preparation course as well the Sanitation and Safety course, and have a maximum of two failed or dropped courses during the term that occurs two terms prior to the work term.

 For additional information please refer to the Co-operative Education Regulations and Guidelines: Student Regulations, Procedures and Supports found by: